GreptimeTeam/demo-scene/node-exporter/README.md

 ![Grafana Connection Info](media/grafana-connection-info.png)

-Click "Save & Test" at the buttom to ensure the connection is correctly set up.
+Click "Save & Test" at the button to ensure the connection is correctly set up.

 Then, go the "Dashboard" page and click "Create Dashboard":